-- PTC 2.3 cents/kWh and this increases with inflation, currently not available to projects that have not started construction. - US Loan guarantees allows for low borrowing rates - RPS requires local utilities purchase renewable energy otherwise pay a financial penalty.
+- PTC 2.3 cents/kWh and this increases with inflation, currently not available to projects that have not started construction.
+Also, currently expired, but Congress may restore it. - US Loan guarantees allows for low borrowing rates. - RPS requires local utilities purchase renewable energy otherwise pay a financial penalty.